MorleyDev/GhostHunt/README.md

 # Ghost Hunt - Multiplayer Prototype

 ## Description
 Written for university coursework, this is a multi-player game modeled after Pac-Man where the player and ghosts are all human players.
 The game is written in Scala using JSFML for graphics and audio.
-To run, download, unzip and launch either the ghosthunt shell script or the ghosthunt.bat batch file in the bin directory.
+To run, download the [latest release](https://github.com/MorleyDev/GhostHunt/releases), unzip and launch either the ghosthunt shell script or the ghosthunt.bat batch file in the bin directory.

+## Compilation
+To compile and package, clone or download the repository and with the latest version of sbt on the PATH run the following command in the command line:
+> sbt compile universal:package-bin

+A zip file containing the compiled binaries, similar to the one downloadable through the above link, can then be found in target/universal.

 ## Controls
 ### In-Game